 Blatant Lies: Pretty much everything Houston's founders, brothers John and Augustus Allen, claimed in their original sales pitch to both settlers and the government of the Republic of Texas was demonstrably false.

 The Church: And boy howdy, what a church.
-Lakewood Baptist is one of the most well-known and easily-recognizable churches in the entire city.
+Lakewood Church is one of the most well-known and easily-recognizable churches in the entire city.
 As though it's previous stadium-seating campus (complete with in-house televising of its Sunday sermons on local channel 14!) weren't large enough, the church procured an actual stadium — the former home of the NBA team Houston Rockets and transformed it into their new house of worship.
-YMMV as to whether Lakewood Baptist, along with the other so-called "megachurches" throughout the area, qualify as morally upstanding or ungodly decadent institutions.
+YMMV as to whether Lakewood, along with the other so-called "megachurches" throughout the area, qualify as morally upstanding or ungodly decadent institutions.

 Company Town: Nearby Sugar Land was once one of these, entirely owned and operated by the Imperial Sugar Company.